Policy and Basic Approach

 Our Group will fulfill its responsibility to respect human rights, by not violating the human rights of those who are affected by Our Group’s business activities, and by taking appropriate measures for corrective action if it becomes clear that Our Group’s business activities have caused or contributed to adverse impacts on the human rights.

-Our group recognizes that Our Group’s commitment to human rights issues related to its business activities, including the following, is an important element in fulfilling its responsibility to respect human rights.
+Our Group recognizes that its commitment to human rights issues related to the Group’s business activities , including the following, is an important element in fulfilling its responsibility to respect human rights.

 (1) Prohibition of child labor